karsanda/socketto/README.md

 ### onOpen()
 This event will be triggered when WebSocket connection is opened

-### onConnectFailed()
+### onReconnect()
-This event will be triggered when WebSocket is failed to connect after trying to reconnect a few times
+This event will be triggered when WebSocket connection is estabilished successfully after retry

 ### onMessage(data)
 This event will be triggered when WebSocket receives message from server.
 Usually is used to render the message in UI.
 The parameter can be anything (e.g. string, object, etc.)

+### onRetry()
+This event will be triggered everytime WebSocket try to reconnect

-### onError(err)
+### onFailed()
-This event will be triggered when WebSocket encounters an error (e.g. failed to estabilish a connection)
+This event will be triggered when WebSocket failed to create a connection after retry a certain times

+## Options
+### waitToReconnect
+How long WebSocket will wait before trying to reconnect.
+Default value is 3 seconds

+### maxReconnectAttempts
+Maximum retry number allowed.
+Default value is 3

 ## Reconnect
-Socketto does reconnect by default using [exponential backoff](https://en.wikipedia.org/wiki/Exponential_backoff).
+Socketto can reconnect by default using [exponential backoff](https://en.wikipedia.org/wiki/Exponential_backoff).
 It means that Socketto will increase the waiting time between retries after each retry failure.
 On default configuration, Socketto will try to reconnect 3 times, and wait for 3 seconds at the first retry.
 You can change the configuration when opening the connection.
 For example:
 ```
-import { openConnection } from 'socketto'
+import Socketto from 'socketto'

-const ws = openConnection('ws://localhost:8080', {
+const ws = new Socketto('ws://localhost:8080', {
   // event callbacks
 }, {
   maxReconnectAttempts: 5,